pomerium/documentation/content/docs/topics/ppl.md

 ---
 title: Pomerium Policy Language
-description: >-
-  This article covers Pomerium Policy Language, used to define secure access policies for routes.
+description: This article covers Pomerium Policy Language, used to define secure access policies for routes.
 ---

-# Pomerium Policy Language

 Pomerium Policy Language (**PPL**) is a [yaml]-based notation for creating easy and flexible authorization policies.
 This document covers the usage of PPL and provides several example policies.